-Several real-world studies suggest that NOACs may be associated with better preservation of renal function than warfarin in routine clinical practice (Fig. 3).41,49,73-80 In a large US administrative database analysis, NOACs, in particular rivaroxaban and dabigatran, were associated with lower risks of renal decline compared with warfarin.41 Cohort studies in Taiwan also suggested a lower risk of AKI for apixaban, dabigatran and rivaroxaban compared with warfarin in patients with and without a history of CKD,74,75 which was confirmed by an administrative healthcare database analysis in Quebec, Canada.76 In a large US cohort study that analysed the risk of AKI with NOACs across the spectrum of eGFR, apixaban, dabigatran and rivaroxaban were associated with a 28% risk reduction of AKI versus warfarin in patients with relatively preserved renal function (eGFR ≥ 60 mL/min/1.73 m2).73 In patients with an eGFR of 30–59 mL/min/1.73 m2, only dabigatran reduced the risk of AKI compared with warfarin.73 Substantial evidence for the potential nephroprotective effect of NOACs has been derived from real-world studies with rivaroxaban.
+Several real-world studies suggest that NOACs may be associated with better preservation of renal function than warfarin in routine clinical practice (Fig. 3).41,49,73-80 In a large US administrative database analysis, NOACs, in particular rivaroxaban and dabigatran, were associated with lower risks of renal decline compared with warfarin.41 Cohort studies in Taiwan also suggested a lower risk of AKI for apixaban, dabigatran and rivaroxaban compared with warfarin in patients with and without a history of CKD,74,75 which was also observed in an administrative healthcare database analysis in Quebec, Canada.76 In a large US cohort study that analysed the risk of AKI with NOACs across the spectrum of eGFR, apixaban, dabigatran and rivaroxaban were associated with a 28% risk reduction of AKI versus warfarin in patients with relatively preserved renal function (eGFR ≥ 60 mL/min/1.73 m2).73 In patients with an eGFR of 30–59 mL/min/1.73 m2, only dabigatran reduced the risk of AKI compared with warfarin.73 Evidence for the potential nephroprotective effect of NOACs has been derived from real-world studies with rivaroxaban.
 The RIVAL study, a retrospective claims analysis using US Truven MarketScan data, suggested that patients receiving rivaroxaban are less likely to develop AKI and progress to stage 5 CKD or need haemodialysis than those receiving warfarin.77 Recent results from the retrospective database analyses RELOADED and CALLIPER further support the nephroprotective effect of rivaroxaban.49,79 The ongoing multicentre registry, XARENO, will provide more information on renal outcomes in patients with AF and renal impairment receiving rivaroxaban for stroke prevention.81 In this study, patients with moderate-to-severe renal impairment (eGFR 15–49 mL/min per 1.73 m2) are allocated to treatment with rivaroxaban, VKA or no treatment, and are prospectively followed for an estimated mean duration of 18 months to assess changes in renal function and clinical outcomes.81

-The findings from the clinical trials and RWE studies are also acknowledged in a recent update to the American College of Cardiology/American Heart Association/Heart Rhythm Society guidelines on the management of AF, which state that ‘Over time, NOACs (particularly dabigatran and rivaroxaban) may be associated with a lower risk of adverse renal outcomes than warfarin in patients with AF’,82.
+The findings from the clinical trials and RWE studies are also acknowledged in an update to the American College of Cardiology/American Heart Association/Heart Rhythm Society guidelines on the management of AF, which state that ‘Over time, NOACs (particularly dabigatran and rivaroxaban) may be associated with a lower risk of adverse renal outcomes than warfarin in patients with AF’.82 This highlights the need to minimize renal function decline in patients with AF treated with oral anticoagulants.

 Diabetes and Atrial Fibrillation